Should You Modify Your Child Support Obligation?

 - Increase or decrease in parenting time;

-- Increase or decrease, or conclusion of childcare cost;
+- Increase or decrease, or conclusion of childcare expenses;

 - Additional source(s) of income; and